Pharma Mar (PHMMF) Stock Rating Upgraded by Zacks Investment Research

-Pharma Mar (OTCMKTS:PHMMF) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.
+Pharma Mar (OTCMKTS:PHMMF) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Pharma Mar SA is a biopharmaceutical company.
 It engaged in the discovery and development of marine-derived anticancer drugs.
 The company’s product pipeline consists of PM1183, plitidepsin, and PM184 which are in clinical trial stage.
 It operates primarily in Germany, Italy, France, Switzerland, United Kingdom, Belgium and the United States.
 Pharma Mar SA is headquartered in Madrid, Spain. “